- How has 2020 accelerated the acceptance of the digital economy?

 Although technology might be a prime element in many public issues, nontechnical factors take precedence in technology-policy decisions.Kranzberg’s Fourth Law

-This is why VHS won over BetaMax, why our power networks are the shape they are,Hughes, TP 1993, Networks of power: electrification in western society, 1880 – 1930, Softshell Books ed, John Hopkins Univ.
-Press, Baltimore, Md. the reason why the US nuclear power industry uses a reactor design that works well for a submarine but which is terrible for civilian power generation,Dotson, T & Bouchey, M, ‘Democracy and the Nuclear Stalemate’, The New Atlantis, no. 62, Fall 2020, pp. 14–45, … Continue reading and so on.
+This is why VHS won over BetaMax, why our power networks are the shape they are,4Hughes, TP 1993, Networks of power: electrification in western society, 1880 – 1930, Softshell Books ed, John Hopkins Univ.
+Press, Baltimore, Md. the reason why the US civilian nuclear power industry uses a reactor design that works well for a submarine but which is terrible for industrial power generation,5Dotson, T & Bouchey, M, ‘Democracy and the Nuclear Stalemate’, The New Atlantis, no. 62, Fall 2020, pp. 14–45, <https://www.thenewatlantis.com/publications/democracy-and-the-nuclear-stalemate>. and so on.

 Most discussion about the future of the economy has a strong technological determinism bent: we have an “analog economy” which will be supplanted by a “digital economy” when superior digital institutions disrupt the old analogue ones.
 Bitcoin will make sovereign currencies irrelevant.
 (More on that later) Or Musiccoin, to grab a random example, will disrupt music distribution by disintermediating existing music distribution institutions.
 Moving land titles to the blockchain would enable individuals in troubled countries to secure their claim on their family home and the fields that support them.
-Developing a blockchain-based trade finance solution will eliminated for the problems and inefficiencies of the existing correspondent banking approach.Saadati, M, ‘Has trade finance pulled the plug on correspondent banking?’, Trade Finance Global … Continue reading And so on.
+Developing a blockchain-based trade finance solution will eliminate the problems and inefficiencies of correspondent banking arrangements.6Saadati, M, ‘Has trade finance pulled the plug on correspondent banking?’, Trade Finance Global <https://www.tradefinanceglobal.com/posts/has-trade-finance-pulled-the-plug-on-correspondent-banking/> And so on.
 Some firms (and individuals and communities) are thought to be “living in the future”, having already adapted to this economic transformation, taking their salary in Bitcoin and using the platforms and institutions of the digital economy to place themselves beyond the reach of the institutions of the old economy.

 This is not the case though.